 - The victim suffered actual harm as a result of the accident.

-Should You File a Personal Injury Claim for Your Amusement Park Accident?
+Filing a Personal Injury Claim for Your Amusement Park Accident in Pennsylvania

 Most amusement park, hayride, and carnival owners or representatives will not settle a claim unless the victim files a personal injury lawsuit or wrongful death lawsuit.
 In fact, many amusement park owners aggressively fight catastrophic injury claims in order to discourage other victims from taking legal action.
 In other instances, amusement park representatives may try to settle as quickly and cheaply as possible, before the victim realizes what their claim is truly worth.
 For example, the victim may not be able to anticipate his or her future expenses, which can cause the victim to prematurely accept a settlement that does not account for the full scope of financial losses.